 The main benefit of these methods is that you don’t spend money on marketing unless the publishers/affiliates first make a sale on your behalf.

-Secondly, you can integrate an affiliate program directly to your website or take help from third-party services.
+Secondly, you can integrate an affiliate program directly into your website or take help from third-party services.

 14. Low-Cost Advertising